-Inclusion within Frederick County Parks and Recreation means that individuals who have disabilities or need additional support are welcome to participate in the same recreation programs and activities alongside their peers.
-Inclusive opportunities are supported through reasonable accommodations, or disability modificiations, with support from our AIR Team.
+Inclusion within Frederick County Parks and Recreation means that individuals who have disabilities or need additional support are welcome to participate in the same recreation programs and activities alongside their peers without disabilities.
+Inclusive opportunities are supported through reasonable accommodations, or disability modifications, with support from our AIR Team.
 Reasonable Accommodations are based on each individual’s abilities and needs.

 Accommodations that may be available to promote successful participation in programs include: